Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations: Conclusion

 While the numerical results imply that solving the elliptic flux system with a black-box AMG method gives approximately the same performance as our sophisticated non-nested multigrid preconditioner, the latter can have several advantages: \begin{enumerate} \item It does not suffer from the high setup costs, in particular for the coarse level operator construction via the Galerkin triple matrix-product. \item If matrix-free smoothers for the flux-space are combined with a geometric multigrid solver for the coarse space problem, the memory requirements are significantly reduced, allowing the solution of much larger problems. \end{enumerate}

 There are several ways of extending the work presented here.
-First of all the performance of the non-nested multigrid preconditioner can be improved further by tailoring the individual components for the problem at hand.
+First of all, the performance of the non-nested multigrid preconditioner can be improved further by tailoring the individual components for the problem at hand.
 For example, recall that the bilinear form $\what{\mathcal{S}}$ in Eq. \eqref{eqn:schur_system} couples the unknowns on each facet and unknowns on facets which lie on the boundary of the same cell.
 Hence, the corresponding matrix has a block-structure.
 To exploit this structure, which is particularly important at higher polynomial degree $p$, one could use a block-Jacobi smoother in which the diagonal blocks are inverted exactly via LU-factorisation.
 In the future this could be replaced by the approximate matrix-free iterative inversion described in \cite{Bastian2019} which can lead to further speedups for high polynomial orders.
 The coarse level grad-div problem for the Lax-Friedrichs flux (the corresponding bilinear form is given in Eq. \eqref{eqn:coarse_problem_LF}) is currently solved with AMG.
 In the future the bespoke patch-based smoothers \cite{Farrell2019} could be used for this instead, which would result in a fully geometric method that can again potentially be optimised with a matrix-free implementation.
 While the numerical results presented in this work imply that our method is efficient and robust under both $h$- and $p$-refinement, this should be confirmed theoretically by adapting the proof in \cite{Cockburn2014}, as suggested in Section \ref{sec:relationship_to_Cockburn}.
 Comparing our approach to time-explicit integrators, we find that IMEX methods are only slightly slower if the methods are chosen such that they have the same accuracy for our simplified setup.
-To reliably assess the performance of the solver algorithms developed in this paper and allow a reliable comparison between explicit time integrators and IMEX methods they should be tested under more realistic conditions, such as the established suite of spherical test cases proposed by Williamson et al. \cite{Williamson1992}.
 Furthermore, it is well known that the construction of the HDG Schur-complement system and the reconstruction of the momentum- and height-perturbation field in each time step is currently not implemented very efficiently in Slate; improvements in future versions of Firedrake will likely remove this bottleneck and make the IMEX-HDG methods more competitive.
 Finally, the non-nested multigrid approach should also be applied to more complicated physical problems, such as the compressible Euler- and Navier-Stokes equations, for which a hybridised DG discretisation has been developed in \cite{Peraire2010}.
+Ultimately it is of course desirable to use the computationally most efficient discretisation.
+For this, it is necessary to compare the performance of the IMEX-HDG methods with the multigrid preconditioners described in this paper to other approaches such as spectral- and finite-volume discretisations.
+While such a comparison if of course extremely important, it is a major undertaking which is well beyond the scope of this paper and which should be pursued in a future publication.